thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 ## WebSocket

 WebSocket is usually used to implement various functions such as chatroom.
-ThinkJS supports a lot of WebSocket libraries, for instance, `socket.io`，`sockjs` etc. More over, in order to make these engines become interface conformance, ThinkJS decorates them simply.
+ThinkJS supports a lot of WebSocket libraries, for instance, `socket.io`，`sockjs` etc. Further more, by give a simple encapsulation to these libraries, ThinkJS provided us consistent interfaces.

 ### Open WebSocket

 WebSocket is closed by default.
-You can edit `src/common/config/websocket.js` to open it like this：
+You can edit `src/common/config/websocket.js` to open it：

 ```js
 export default {